-Measurements: In the lower center app. .090 in. thinning to .050 in places at the edges under the arms.
-Weight: 8 pounds 2 ounces (3685 g).
+Measurements: In the lower center app. .150-.170 in. thinning to .110 in places at the edges under the arms.
+Weight: 8 pounds 1.8 ounces (3675 g).
 Somewhat atypically for these late breastplates thicker near the center and thinning pretty evenly toward the edges.
+The thickness is a lot more even than it is on many pieces.

 If you have any questions, please send them to Wade Allen